twrecked/hass-aarlo/README.md

 ![Aarlo Glance](/images/aarlo-glance-02.png)

 Reading from left to right you have the camera name, motion detection indicator, captured clip indicator, battery levels, signal level and current state.
 If you click the captured clip icon the last video will play directly on the card.
 (The video streams directly from Arlo which solves some weird speed issues I was seeing.)
+The states are:
+* `Idle` camera is doing nothing
+* `Recording` camera has detected something and is recording
+* `Streaming` camera is streaming live video other login
+* `Recently Active` camera has seen activity within the last few minutes
+* `Too Cold!` the camera is shutdown until it warms up

 See the [Lovelace Custom Card](https://developers.home-assistant.io/docs/en/lovelace_custom_card.html) page for further information.